FORGOT YOUR DETAILS?

 Systematic market research is very important for success in the mobile food industry.
 Remember, your business rival could be 5 miles away or just on the next block when you run a business on wheels.
 Further, your competitors are not only the food carts, trucks and kiosks but also the brick and mortar restaurants in the area.

-On the positive side though, competition adds to the dynamism of this trade and motivates you be more innovative.
+On the positive side though, competition adds to the dynamism of this trade and motivates you to consistently improve.
 It prompts you to move out of your comfort zone.
-When you know that you are not the sole seller of cooked food in your area, you do try to develop better and more distinct products.
+When you know that you are not the sole mobile caterer in your area, you do try to develop better and more distinct products.
 By offering quality products, you can effectively deal with competition and strengthen bonds with your own clientele.

-The mobile restaurant industry gives you the flexibility as to when and where you ‘park’ your business.
+The mobile catering industry gives you the flexibility as to when and where you ‘park’ your business.
 Nonetheless remember, the more available you are, the better off you will be.

 Understanding Your Mobile Catering Competition